xiaolai/regular-investing-in-box/docs/en/README.md

 The AI sector seems to hot.
 With startups raising too much money, unclear valuation methods, and frequent issues with applications, it's hard not to be reminded of the Internet bubble.
 So, of course, people start to worry that there may be an AI bubble that could burst...

-But is is such a bad thing for a bubble to burst?
+But is it such a bad thing for a bubble to burst?

 ![Figure17](../images/Figure17.png)